Vajiralongkorn: Accession

-Vajiralongkorn's three-day coronation ceremonies took place from 4 to 6 May 2019.
-The one billion baht (US$29.8 million) coronation was anticipated to attract 150,000 people to Sanam Luang, which it did.

 Appointment of members of the privy council

 Following the resignation of the councillors to Bhumibol Adulyadej, Vajiralongkorn appointed 10 members of the Privy Council.
 The command was issued under Section 2 of the 2014 interim constitution, completed with Sections 12, 13 and 16 of the 2007 constitution on the king which were retained and remain in effect.
 The remaining seven members are Surayud Chulanont, Kasem Wattanachai, Palakorn Suwanrath, Atthaniti Disatha-amnarj, Supachai Poo-ngam, Chanchai Likhitjitta and Chalit Pukbhasuk, with three new members, Paiboon Koomchaya, Dapong Ratanasuwan, and Teerachai Nakwanich.
 Prem Tinsulanonda was re-appointed Privy Council president by royal command.
 On 13 December 2016, the King appointed two new members, Wirach Chinvinitkul and Charunthada Karnasuta.
 On 25 December 2016, the King appointed one more new member, Kampanart Rooddit.
 On 19 January 2017, Privy Councillor Chanchai Likhitjitta died at the age of 71.